opsschool/curriculum/networking_201.rst

   GET / HTTP/1.1
   host: www.opsschool.org

-The emphasized lines are the commands sent to the remote host.
+The last two lines are the commands sent to the remote host.

 Here's the response from the web server: